roccotripaldi/lyrics-block/README.md

 or by downloading this repository as a .zip archive.
 - 🥖 Activate the plugin via your wp-admin dashboard.
 - ✍️ Start a new post using the block editor, and add a lyrics block.
-- 🎵 You can add as many song-segments to your lyrics block as you wish.
+- 🎵 You can add as many sections to your lyrics block as you wish.
 - ⚙️ You can configure the appearance of the lyrics block using the controls in the sidebar.
 - 🎤 Try it out, and have some fun!